 The juncture of art practice and visual culture discourses are at the centre of Ruth’s research.
 Her teaching and research are closely intertwined.
 Since 1998 her artistic practice has involved printmaking and installation.
 Her critical and theoretical concerns in turn have been informed by her artistic practice.
 The notion of ‘repetition as difference’ serves as a practical and poetic metaphor for this interweaving of a multi-dimensionally understood ‘practice’ and ‘theory’ relationship.
 Ruth is particularly interested in contributing to the development of a critical discourse on print media in the context of contemporary art.

-Her academic writing and art criticism has explored a range of concepts and themes affiliated with contemporary cultural and aesthetic practices, especially in relation to prints/printmaking.
+Ruth's academic writing and art criticism have explored a range of concepts and themes affiliated with contemporary cultural and aesthetic practices, especially in relation to prints/printmaking.
 These include:

 notions of ‘craft’, ‘technology’, ‘technique’;

 haptics and surface;

 ‘screen’, ‘skin’ and the ‘imprint’;

 the material aesthetic of paper;

 print and narrative;

 printmaking and the problematics of vision in photography;

 changing notions of the frame in contemporary art and print